-A. Workforce grants may be available, but vary by each county.
-Be sure to check with your counties' unemployment and or one-stop center for specific details.
-For a full listing of training grants available in Ohio visit the Ohio Department of Job & Family Services Office of Workforce Development (OHD) program website at http://jfs.ohio.gov/owd/Program/index.stm
+A. Workforce grants may be available but vary by each county.
+Be sure to check with your county's unemployment and or one-stop center for specific details.
+For a complete listing of training grants available in Ohio, visit the Ohio Department of Job & Family Services Office of Workforce Development (OHD) program website at http://jfs.ohio.gov/owd/Program/index.stm

 Q. What is the continuing education refund policy?